-Let’s start with the application of filters themselves, understanding a digital filter as an algorithm that allows us to combine several points of a sampled signal to obtain a value with more significance than the individual points.
+Let’s start with the application of filters themselves, understanding a digital filter as an algorithm that allows us to combine several points of a sampled signal to obtain a value with greater significance than the individual points.

-In particular, the moving average filter is unstable in the presence of spurious points (anomalous points far from the real value).
+In particular, the moving average filter is unstable in the presence of spurious points (anomalous points very far from the real value).
 In these cases, it is more convenient to use a median filter, or a combination of both.

 For a window size of 5,